goschtl/zope/zope2book/trunk/source/ZopeServices.rst

 viewed hundreds of times in an hour, then all of those hundreds of queries would always contain the same information.

-If you specify that the document should be cached, however, then the document will only make the query when the cache expires.
-The default cache time is 300 seconds (5 minutes), so setting this document up to be cached will save you 91% of your database queries by doing them only one twelfth as often.
+If you specify that the page should be cached, however, then the page will only make the query when the cache expires.
+The default cache time is 300 seconds (5 minutes), so setting this page up to be cached will save you 91% of your database queries by doing them only one twelfth as often.
 There is a trade-off with this method, there is a chance that the data may be five minutes out of date, but this is usually an acceptable